infy733/work/variables.rst

     # You can assign values of other types, like strings of text
     julia> x = "Hello World!"
     "Hello World!"

+Julia provides an extremely flexible system for naming variables.
+Variable names are case-sensitive, and have no semantic meaning (that is, the language will not treat variables differently based on their names).

 ..
  Julia provides an extremely flexible system for naming variables.